Marquis03/Marquis03/README.md

 - 🌱 I’m currently learning Artificial Intelligence and Finance

-- ❓ Ask me about anything related to Computer Vision
+- ❓ Ask me about anything related to Machine learning

 - ⚡ Life is short, you need Python